typedb-osi/typedb-loader/README.md

 Do you have a lot of data for your [grakn](https://github.com/graknlabs/grakn) use case and want to focus on modeling, inference, and queries?

-Use GraMi (GraknMigrator) to read your entity and relation data from tabular files and migrate them into grakn **at scale**
+Use GraMi (GraknMigrator) to read your entity and relation data from tabular files and migrate them into grakn **at scale**:

 ## Features:
  - Data Input: